-The total amount of emergency financial aid grants pending distribution to students under Section 18004(a)(1) of the CARES Act as of the date of 4/27/20 –
+The total amount of emergency financial aid grants pending distribution to students under Section 18004(a)(1) of the CARES Act as of 07/08/2021 pending students disbursement is $5.4 Million.

-The total number of students who have received an emergency financial aid grant to students under Section 18004(a)(1) of the CARES Act – Currently in process of disbursing these funds to eligible students.
-Pending disbursement is 580 students.
+The total number of students who have received an emergency financial aid grant to students under Section 18004(a)(1) of the CARES Act – Currently in process of disbursing these funds to eligible students Distributed, 1,431 students.

 The method(s) used by the institution to determine which students receive emergency financial aid grants and how much they would receive under Section 18004(a)(1) of the CARES Act are listed below: